renra/password_generator_ruby/Readme.md

     include_special: false
     include_nums: false

+All the four pools are included by default.
 If you use all these four options at the same time ```PasswordGenerator``` will throw an error because it will have an empty pool.
-All the four pools are included by default.
+Unless you use the following:

 ## Custom Pools